What Is Naltrexone?

 - What are some of the reasons for prescribing naltrexone or products with naltreone?

 - What is the difference between naltrexone and a similar-sounding drug, naloxone?

 In the remainder of this article I will seek to provide you with a clear answer to each of these questions.

-The following prescription drugs have naltrexone as at least 1 of the ingredients:
+The following prescription drugs have naltrexone as at least one of the ingredients:

 Embeda is manufactured by King Pharmaceuticals out of Bristol, Tennessee.

-VIVITROL INJECTION: Vivitrol is an intramuscular (IM) injection given once monthly and contains 380mg of naltrexone.
-Vivitrol must be administered by a healthcare professional.
-The injection will be given in one of your largest muscles...yep...you guessed it...the buttocks.
-For more information on Vivitrol CLICK HERE.
+Vivtrol Injection: Vivitrol is an intramuscular (IM) injection given once monthly and contains 380mg of naltrexone.
+This drug must be administered by a healthcare professional.
+The injection will be given in one of your largest muscles—yep, you guessed it—the buttocks.

-RELISTOR INJECTION: While not technically "naltrexone" Relistor contains the very cool cousin of naltrexone known as methylnaltrexone.
+Relistor Injection: While not technically "naltrexone" Relistor contains the very cool cousin of naltrexone known as methylnaltrexone.
 Relistor is supplied in a 12mg/0.6ml single dose vial and is given subcutaneously (SubQ) every other day in a dose that varies depending on a patient's body weight.
-For a very educational video on how Relistor works, CLICK HERE.

 For those interested in the chemistry and mechanism of action I shall offer a brief explanation of how Naltrexone works.